 6. Wrinkled Leaves

-Another problem your Sunflower leaves face is the wrinkling where the leaves appear wavy from the edges.
+Another problem your Sunflower leaves may face is wrinkling, where the leaves appear wavy from the edges.

 The treatment for wrinkling is no other than providing your plant with enough water, or you might have to deal with curling.